hl7au/au-fhir-base/input/includes/breaking-change-au-medicarecardnumber.md

 <div class="stu-note" markdown="1">
 #### Breaking Change in 5.0.0 [See All](changes.html#breakingchanges)

-Implementers should note the minimum length of [AU Medicare Card Number](StructureDefinition-au-medicarecardnumber.html) values is now set to 10 characters.
-Previous use of less than digit 10 digit forms of Medicare Number are now invalid and can not be exchanged using this profile.
+Implementers should note that the minimum length of AU Medicare Card Number values is now set to 10 characters.
+Previous use of forms of Medicare Number with fewer than 10 digits are now invalid and cannot be exchanged using this profile.
 </div>